All about Little Cypress

 Little Cypress is housed in a self-contained, purpose-built building on the Lower School site.
 The building includes a nappy-changing area, a dedicated area for naps if needed, a wonderful sensory room, children’s toilets, meeting rooms, a kitchen for preparation of snacks and meals, a grassed play area, a large playground and covered patios.
 The RIBA award winning classrooms are open-plan and are light and airy, ensuring a stimulating and spacious learning environment in which to thrive.

-Little Cypress houses ‘Rainbow class’, our provision for two to three year olds and children can join us in the September after they turn two.
+Little Cypress houses ‘Rainbow Class’, our provision for two to three year olds and children can join us in the September after they turn two.
 If spaces are available, we also occasionally have vacancies in the January of the Spring Term.
 The ratio for 2 year olds is 1 adult to every 5 children and for children aged 3 and over, the ratio is 1 adult to every 13 children, where a qualified teacher is present.
 Our provision for three to four year olds is in ‘Gold Class’ and ‘Silver Class’ (these class names are for register purposes only) and children can join these classes in the September after they turn three.
 There is also the capacity for children to have full-time places in all of the classes, from aged two, if availability allows.

 Breakfast and After School Care (our Wraparound Care) also takes place in Little Cypress, allowing for a seamless transition for our very youngest children, staffed by the familiar adults from Little Cypress.
 The children are able to have a hot or cold breakfast and a home-cooked hot meal in After School Care, all cooked on site.
+Breakfast Club opens at 7.30am and After School Care runs from straight after school until 6.00pm.
+Children has be collected any time up until 6.00pm.

 Little Cypress is led by Ailsa Chapman, the Deputy Head at Lower School, who also teaches Gold and Silver Classes for 2 days per week, job-sharing with Fiona Jerman.
 There is always a qualified teacher in Little Cypress (Miss Chapman or Mrs Jerman), ably supported by experienced teaching assistants.
 Rainbow Class is managed by Natasha Kokkini and also superbly supported by teaching assistants.